Optical signatures of bulk g-wave altermagnetism in MnTe: Optical Excitation Conditions: Angular Dependence

-to the excited spin polarization.
-In Eq.~\eqref{eq:fit_function}, $A^{\theta}_{\mathrm{d,g}}$ describe the amplitudes of the $\sin(2\alpha)$ d-wave as well as the $\sin(4\alpha)$ g-wave contribution, and $\phi^{\theta}_{\mathrm{d,g}}$ account for an additional phase for each incident direction.
-The fits are shown in detail in the Supplement S3 of this paper.
-In Fig.~\ref{fig:fig3}e we show the resulting fitting amplitudes $A^{\theta}_{\mathrm{d,g}}$ as a function of the incidence angle.
-For normal incidence both of the fitting amplitudes are zero because the signal vanishes.
-As soon as the incidence angle is increased, a signal with d-wave and g-wave contributions starts to appear, where both amplitudes increase.
-At around $25^{ circ}$ incidence the d-wave amplitude starts to decrease again until it almost completely gone for an incidence of $48^{\circ}$.
-Increasing the incidence angle further, the d-wave contribution rises again, while the g-wave contribution shrinks.
-Finally, the d-wave part becomes larger than the g-wave contribution at approximately $65^{\circ}$.
-Note that the g-wave contribution is always present in the signal and never vanishes except for $\theta=0^{\circ}$.
+to the excited spin polarization with amplitudes $A^{\theta}_{\mathrm{d,g}}$ and phases $\phi^{\theta}_{\mathrm{d,g}}$.
+The fitting procedure and the quality of the fits are presented in detail in the Supplementary Information~S2~\cite{supplement}.
+The resulting amplitudes $A^{\theta}_{\mathrm{d,g}}$ are shown in Fig.~\ref{fig:fig3}(e).
+For normal incidence both of the fit amplitudes are zero because the signal vanishes.
+As soon as the incident angle is increased, a signal with d-wave and g-wave like contributions starts to appear, where both amplitudes increase.
+At around $25^{\circ}$ incidence the d-wave like amplitude starts to decrease again until it is almost completely gone for an incident angle of $48^{\circ}$.
+Increasing the incident angle further, the d-wave like contribution rises again, while the g-wave like contribution shrinks.
+Finally, the d-wave like part becomes larger than the g-wave like contribution at approximately $65^{\circ}$.
+Note that the planar g-wave like contribution is always present in the signal and never vanishes except for $\theta=0^{\circ}$.
+Such a procedure might also be used in the analysis of experimental results.